-- On human grounds, shrinkage rather than enlargement of the job market - On scientific grounds, collapse of the market standards for risk managing CDOs - Thanks to the crisis, our knowledge of the flaws of the various competing models has dramatically improved... - We know that we don't know and why - No new paradigm has yet emerged (if ever) - Paradoxically, academic research is making good progress - ... but at its own pace - Model to be presented is low tech, unrealistic, nothing new - But deserves to be known (this is pure speculation).
+- On human grounds, shrinkage rather than enlargement of the job market - Thanks to the crisis, our knowledge of the flaws of the various competing models has dramatically improved... - We know that we don't know and why - No new paradigm has yet emerged (if ever) - Paradoxically, academic research is making good progress - ... but at its own pace - Model to be presented is low tech, unrealistic, nothing new - But deserves to be known (this is pure speculation) - Provides an academic view on practical issues